Differentially Private Federated Learning: A Systematic Review: Applications

 \subsubsection{Internet of Things}

 FL is explored extensively in the IoT recently.
-Zhao et al.~\cite{zhao2020local} survey FL applications in mobile edge network comprehensively, including algorithms, applications and potential research problems.
-Besides, Kong et al.~\cite{kong2021fedvcp} propose a collaborative learning framework on the edges for connected vehicles, and it reduces the training time while guaranteeing the prediction accuracy.
 Lu et al.~\cite{lu2019differentially} leverage FL to protect the privacy of mobile edge computing and they propose a random distributed update scheme to get rid of the security threats led by a centralized curator, while Pan et al.~\cite{pan2021joint} apply DP to energy harvesting with collaborative and intelligent protection cross the energy side and information side.
 He et al.~\cite{he2023clustered} propose a LDP scheme to train clustered FL models on heterogeneous IoT data by utilizing dimension reduction methods.
-Imteaj et al.~\cite{imteaj2021survey} studied the problem of how to train distributed machine learning models for resource-constrained IoT devices.
+Tao et al.~\cite{tao2024private} combined random sparsification with Gaussian perturbation to achieve DP privacy guarantees and bandwidth-adaptive communication.